slaapz/photo_gallery/readme.md

 Use the Unsplash photo api to create a Photo Gallery that pulls up to 10 random images.

-Please note that an api key is necessary and to do this project you will need to create an free account to the key.
+Please note that an api key is necessary.
+You get register for a free account and api key at https://unsplash.com/.